Hot Wells (San Antonio, Texas): Scheuermeyer to Shacklett

 In 1893, McClellan Shacklett's bid to lease the water exceeded Scheuermeyer's; Shacklett was to build a first-class bathhouse and a sanatarium or hotel housing 200 guests with the Arkansas Hot Springs resort as his model.
 In June 1893, Shacklett bought a 10-acre riverside pecan grove about 400 yards from the hot sulphur which he landscaped with a carriage drive to his resort known as Natural Hot Sulphur Wells or, simply, Hot Sulpher Baths.
 The bathhouse's first floor entrance led to an office with carpeted parlors on each side—one for ladies and one for gentlemen; behind the parlors was a large pool filled with hot sulphur water from 2000 feet below.
 Dressing rooms, private reclining rooms and solo baths were available; a pavilion provided a restaurant.
 Bathing and drinking the sulphur water in the summer of 1894 purportedly promoted relief from "diseases of the liver, kidneys, stomach and bowels" and was "a certain cure for syphilitic and mercurial diseases peculiar to females, also rheumatism, whether it is inflammatory, sciatica, rheumatic gout or paralysis.
-For ulceration of the stomach, dyspepsia, indigestion, chronic diarrhea, malaria, biliousness, asthma, catarrh, sore or weak eyes, granulation and all inflammation of the eyelids, weak back, piles, tapeworms...will positively cure scrofula, or King's evil, all eruptions and skin diseases, such as eczema, erysipilas, blotches, boils, carbuncles, tetter, scaldhead, ringworm, herpes, chilbains, falling out of hair, itch, nettlerash, and old chronic sores that have resisted treatment."
+For ulceration of the stomach, dyspepsia, indigestion, chronic diarrhea, malaria, biliousness, asthma, catarrh, sore or weak eyes, granulation and all inflammation of the eyelids, weak back, piles, tapeworms...will positively cure scrofula, or King's evil, all eruptions and skin diseases, such as eczema, erysipelas, blotches, boils, carbuncles, tetter, scaldhead, ringworm, herpes, chilblains, falling out of hair, itch, nettlerash, and old chronic sores that have resisted treatment."
 Hot Sulphur Wells' first ball was held on February 28, 1894; visitors swam as a string band played, dinner and dancing followed.
 With warmer weather crowds came to the Hot Sulphur Wells; electric streetcars ran every twenty minutes into the central city.
 By summer's end, the sulphur water flowed 1,200,000 gallons a day.
-The site was a veritable zoo: the notorious Judge Roy Bean freight shipped a mountain lion and a black bear from Langtry, Texas to the Wells, adding to Shacklett's other exotic animal acquisitions.
+The site was a veritable zoo: the notorious Judge Roy Bean freight shipped a mountain lion and a black bear from Langtry, Texas, to the Wells, adding to Shacklett's other exotic animal acquisitions.